izzetemredemir/ProxyBrokerApi/README.md

 ### License
-Licensed under the Apache License, Version 2.0
+Licensed under the GPL 3.0